Ron89/thesaurus_query.vim/README.md

 function isn't activated by default, and the result will be displayed in a split buffer.

-**Notice:** Currently this plugin Supports only English and Russian thesaurus query.
+**Notice:** Currently this plugin Supports only English, Russian (ru) and German (de) thesaurus query.
 If you want to use the plugin for other languages, or if you're not satisfied with the performance of current backends and know of some online synonym services that I can integrate into the plugin, please come and post an issue with your suggestion.

 This plugin is written in Python.
 So **+Python or +Python3 version of Vim is required**.

 ## What's New
  * Multi-language Thesaurus Query feature is added since Version 0.3.0.
-   Currently English and Russian are supported.
+   Currently English, Russian and German are supported.
 By default, only English backends are activated.
 Users may activate Russian Thesaurus backends by
    ```
    let g:tq_language = 'ru'
    ```